interlock-network/knowledgebase-public/what/blockchain.md

 to maintain the consistency of its data, which is under threat from entropy and malicious actors.

-Given that the consensus is expensive, it very slow when compared to actual transaction-processing systems.
+Given that the consensus is expensive, it is very slow when compared to actual transaction-processing systems.
 The first consensus-mechanism depended on [proof-of-work](./proof-of-work.md), in which computers solved cryptographic-puzzles to earn the right to broadcast a block